HMS-Core/hms-scene-ar-face-demo/README.md

 * AndroidStuido 3.5.0 or a later version is recommended.
 * Java SDK 1.8 is recommended.
 * targetSdkVersion: 28 (recommended)
-* AREngine Server:3.12.0 or later
+* AREngine Server: 3.12.0 or later
 * HMS Core (APK) 4.0.2.300 or later
 * EMUI 10.0 or later